srid/purescript-book-sources/chapter6.md

 This code declares a type class instance called `showBoolean` - in PureScript, type class instances are named to aid the readability of the generated JavaScript.
 We say that the `Boolean` type _belongs to the `Show` type class_.

-We can try out the `Show` type class in `psci`, by showing a few values with different types:
+We can try out the `Show` type class in PSCi, by showing a few values with different types:

 ```text
 > show true